 The employee is allowed to postpone payment of taxes on these monthly deductions and any gain on the investment until a later date.
 If the employee's income is less at retirement, there may be a reduction in the tax ultimately paid.
 However, an employee who purchases a 457 Deferred Compensation Plan should understand that income tax will be due in any year in which funds are withdrawn form the 457 Plan.
 ACC does not assume any responsibility either for investment terms or tax status, and there is no guarantee of the investment return or the tax rate that will be in effect at the time of an employee's retirement/withdrawal.

-How do I start a 457 Compensation Plan?
+How do I select a carrier?

 An employee may start a 457 Plan by enrolling through our online Retirement Manager system and setting up an investment account with one of the ACC authorized vendors.
 An employee may begin a 457 Plan any time during the calendar year.